makyo/writing/work/claw17/run-ragged.md

 That note was humiliating.

-The medical industry solemnly swore that Selene Kelly was off her rocker, utterly crazy, completely bonkers.
+The medical industry solemnly swore that Sélène Kelly was off her rocker, utterly crazy, completely bonkers.
 All so she could get three days at home to stay productive.

 The diagnosis had been fine.
 Her family dealt with her getting steadily worse over the years, and when they finally got her in, hearing "obsessive-compulsive disorder" confirmed that *they* were not crazy, she was.
 She'd resented them right up until her first dose of the emergency sublingual anxiolytic.
 It made her sleepy, but it made her mind quiet.
 It quelled those cold pangs of anxiety.